TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 13/Zechariah 13.1.md

 ---

-In that day there shall be a fountain opened to the house of David and to the inhabitants of Jerusalem, for sin and for uncleanness.
+"In that day there will be a spring opened to the house of David and to the inhabitants of Jerusalem, for sin and for uncleanness.